mfreed7/shadow-dom-selection/README.md

 </script>
 ```

-# Changes to existing Selection APIs, and Compatibility
+# Changes to existing Selection APIs

 This proposal adds only one *new* API, `getComposedRange()`.
 But it also modifies several *existing* Selection APIs to comprehend the composed tree.
 In general, the model for this proposal is to *change* the Selection API algorithms so that **internally**, the range is stored as a *composed* `StaticRange` with endpoints that can span **all** (including `closed`) shadow trees.
 And then the existing and new APIs discussed here ["re-scope"](#re-scoping) that actual full range to match platform expectations.
 For example, for backwards-compatibility, `Selection.getRangeAt()` should still return a *live* `Range` that is scoped to a single tree.
 And `Selection.getComposedRange()` should return a `StaticRange` that ["re-scopes"](#re-scoping) over (non-provided) `closed` shadow roots.